zylooooo/CS203/README.md

 Rally Rank is a full-stack web application designed to help tennis tournament organizers manage their tournaments efficiently while providing players with an easy way to participate and track their matches.

 ## Getting Started

-To use this application, visit https://rally-rank-frontend.web.app
+To use this application, visit [Rally Rank Frontend](https://rally-rank-frontend.web.app)

 ## Features

 ### For Tournament Administrators

 - Create and manage tennis tournaments
 - Set tournament criteria (ELO range, gender, category)
 - Manage player registrations and tournament brackets